Aquarinte/Address-Book-Level-1/README.md

 Format: `add NAME p/PHONE_NUMBER e/EMAIL`
 > Words in `UPPER_CASE` are the parameters<br>
   Phone number and email can be in any order but the name must come first.
+  First character of each word in the name is automatically capitalized and the rest in lower-case.

 Examples:
 * `add John Doe p/98765432 e/johnd@gmail.com`